 - Weather Conditions.
-Official weather observation is a ceiling of less than 800 feet and/or visibility 2 miles.
+Official weather observation including controller observations and pilot reports (s) indicates a ceiling of less than 800 feet and/or visibility less than 2 miles.

 Simplified Directional Facility (SDF)

-- The SDF provides a final approach course similar to that of the ILS localizer.
+- The provides a final approach course similar to that of the localizer.
 It does not provide glide slope information.
-A clear understanding of the ILS localizer and the additional factors listed below completely describe the operational characteristics and use of the SDF.
+A clear understanding of the localizer and the additional factors listed below completely describe the operational characteristics and use of the .

 - Usable off-course indications are limited to 35 degrees either side of the course centerline.
 Instrument indications received beyond 35 degrees should be disregarded.

 - The antenna may be offset from the runway centerline.
 Because of this, the angle of convergence between the final approach course and the runway bearing should be determined by reference to the instrument approach procedure chart.
 This angle is generally not more than 3 degrees.
 However, it should be noted that inasmuch as the approach course originates at the antenna site, an approach which is continued beyond the runway threshold will lead the aircraft to the offset position rather than along the runway centerline.

 - The signal is fixed at either 6 degrees or 12 degrees as necessary to provide maximum flyability and optimum course quality.